All Variables

 Days with Max Humidex > 40 describes the number of days where the Humidex is greater than 40.
 This index gives an indication of the number of hot and humid days in the selected time period.

-The Humidex index was developed by the Meteorological Service of Canada to describe how hot and humid the weather feels to the average person.
-In Canada, it is recommended that outdoor activities be moderated when the humidex exceeds 30, and that all unnecessary activities cease when it passes 40 (Environment and Climate Change Canada, 2019) Warm Season Weather Hazards.
+The Humidex was developed by the Meteorological Service of Canada to describe how hot and humid the weather feels to the average person.
+In Canada, it is recommended that outdoor activities be moderated when the Humidex exceeds 30, and that all unnecessary activities cease when it passes 40 (Environment and Climate Change Canada, 2019) Warm Season Weather Hazards.

 Technical description: